SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-26-xna-to-monogame-and-beyond.markdown

 [![MonogameLogo1920x1920](/Images/wordpress/2012/10/MonogameLogo1920x1920_thumb.png "MonogameLogo1920x1920")](/Images/wordpress/2012/10/MonogameLogo1920x1920.png)

 [MonoGame](http://monogame.codeplex.com) is an Open Source implementation of the Microsoft XNA 4 Framework.
-Its goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8 Metro.&nbsp; They are also hoping to open up several other platforms in the future including PlayStation mobile.
+Its goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8 Metro.
+They are also hoping to open up several other platforms in the future including PlayStation mobile.

 Behind the scenes, [MonoGame](http://monogame.codeplex.com) uses several other open source projects to deliver on this objective including: